CorentinDumery/GraphProject/README.md

 According to cplusplus.com, unordered_set::insert has a constant complexity, and unordered_set::erase has the same complexity as long as you erase a constant number of elements.

 According to cppreference.com, map::insert and map::operator[] have a logarithmic complexity.
 Ultimately, this could be improved by using a data structure which can be accessed in constant time, but the logarithmic factor has very little weight.

-How to improve data structures : [ ... ]

 ### Description of the algorithm
 - First, we have to read the input file.